My projects: Headlines 2015 – 2019

 Trust Danny Boyle’s new drama series on Jean Paul Getty screened on BBC2 in Sept 2018 starring Donald Sutherland and Hilary Swank and featuring archive from 1970s

 Ronaldo wins 2017 FIFA Awards at London Palladium

 BBC Sport’s Rio 2016 Olympics DVD is presented by Dan Walker

 John Pilger’s hard hitting feature doc about nuclear missiles in the Pacific – The Coming War with China Txed on ITV

 The Times/The Sunday Times, Gatorade and Facebook produce new commercials for TV, cinema and online

 Boris v Dave: The Fight for Europe screened on C4 May 2016

-1916 RTE’s Easter Rising documentary is narrated by Liam Neeson
+1916 RTE’s Easter Rising documentary marks 100 years anniversary

 C4’s How to be Queen marks the Queen’s great 63 year achievement

 Nat.
-Geo’s Danger Decoded and Animal Fight Night feature amazing UGC footage
+Geo’s Danger Decoded and Animal Fight Night features amazing UGC footage

 Jim Anderson archive/digital producer, producer/director, programme maker and assistant producer often working as an archive specialist on a wide range of acclaimed film and TV productions: